 Changes to Water Bank Operations

 An existing water bank that seeks to modify operations substantially from their existing water banking agreement will be required to submit a new water banking request form.
 Responses on the form should provide Ecology and the public with a thorough understanding of the proposed changes to water bank operation and administration.
 Upon acceptance of a new request, Ecology will follow the same procedure and evaluation as described in this section for new banking requests.
+If Ecology denies the request, may it be appealed?

 SECTION 5: DONATIONS INTO THE TRUST WATER RIGHTS PROGRAM